TileDB-Inc/TileDB-VCF/README.md

 ## Features

 - Easily ingest large amounts of variant-call data at scale
-- Supports ingesting single sample VCF and BCF files
+- Native support for reading single sample VCF and BCF files
 - New samples are added *incrementally*, avoiding computationally expensive merging operations
 - Allows for highly compressed storage using TileDB sparse arrays
 - Efficient, parallelized queries of variant data stored locally or remotely on S3
 - Export lossless VCF/BCF files or extract specific slices of a dataset
+- Optionally leverage [TileDB-Cloud](https://tiledb.com/cloud/) to easily/securely share your data

 ## What's Included?